jumbosmash/tradition/README.md

 ## Change Notes:
 - May 2, 2017: Richard Kim - wrote the thing with help from Yuki
 - May 13, 2017: 2015 and 2016 descriptions added
+- Oct 10, 2017: Links to emails fixed